monoprosito/holberton-system_engineering-devops/0x00-shell_basics/README.md

 16. 15-lets_move: This script moves all files beginning with an uppercase letter to the directory /tmp/u.
 17. 16-clean_emacs: This script deletes all files in the current working directory that end with the caracter ~.
 18. 17-tree: This script creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.
+19. 18-commas: This script lists all the files and directories of the current directory, separated by commas (,).